 And there are some point breaks that don't break into a cove at all.

-A beach break with whitewater going all the way into a sandy beach is usually ideal for learning.
+A beach break with whitewater going all the way to a sandy beach is usually ideal for learning.

 There are exceptions, depending on the place, like Waikiki in Hawaii, for instance, which has a bottom that combines reef and sand.